Flavor of Love season 2: Famous Friends and Strangeness

-This episode starts with the girls finding out that they must throw a party for some of Flav's famous friends.
-Like Dat confronts Buckwild about her speech patterns, claiming that she is talking like she's black and that it isn't how she really talks, but Buckwild says that she's not a fake.
-Bootz, Like Dat, and Buckwild get into a fight about Buckeey and Deelishis not working hard.
-After all the fights, the girls are excited to find out who will be coming to the party.
+This episode starts with Like Dat and Bootz confronting Buckwild about her speech patterns, claiming that she is talking like she's black and that it isn't how she really talks, but Buckwild insists that she's not a fake.
+At breakfast, during which Buckeey comments on Like Dat's slovenly table manners, the girls find out that they must throw a party for some of Flav's famous friends.
+Bootz, Buckeey, Deelishis, Like Dat, and Buckwild get into a argument about Buckeey and Deelishis not working hard.
+After all the arguments, the girls are excited to find out who will be coming to the party.
 The special guests are Three 6 Mafia, Warren G, Don Magic Juan, DJ Quik, the Ying Yang Twins, and Lloyd Banks and Young Buck of G-Unit.
 When the guests first arrive Bootz entertain them with her booty dancing, and Nibblz gives them lap dances.
 The Ying Yang Twins ask Bootz to dance in one of their videos and she declines because she didn't want to risk her relationship with Flav.
 During the party, Nibblz drinks too much liquor and is in the bathroom vomiting, resulting in Like Dat having to lay her down on her bed.
 Also, Three 6 Mafia asks Krazy to sing any of Flav's songs.
 She says she knows one of them, but she can't sing it.
-Bootz and Krazy have an argument about Krazy being real or not.
-Like Dat and Buckwild then get into the same argument again.
+Bootz and Krazy argue about Krazy's authenticity.
+Like Dat, Bootz, and Buckwild then get into the same argument again, about Buckwilds urban speech and Buckwild "talking like shes black".
 Buckwild says that when she is around different races of people, her voice changes.
 She then wants to leave but Like Dat convinces her to stay.
+Like Dat and Buckwild try to make up.
 Flav spends time with Buckeey, Bootz, and Like Dat before elimination.
 However, Like Dat is sent home because Flav only sees her as a friend.
+Buckwild is happy to see Like Dat go home, because Like Dat was quote, "picking on my ass".
 The girls are then pissed to find out that another guest will be joining them tomorrow: Season 1's Tiffany "New York" Pollard.